-It has been found out that for both mother and her child to be healthy during the pregnancy period, physical activities, such as regularly doing prenatal exercises, must be performed by the expectant mother to gain the following health benefits: mental development of the unborn child and the expectant mother has a 30% lower risk of gestational diabetes and less likely to develop depression, back pain, and urinary incontinence.
+For a pregnant mother, physical activities, such as regularly doing prenatal exercises, are essentially important for both mother and her child to be healthy during the pregnancy period since these prenatal exercises provide health benefits, such as mental development of the unborn child and the expectant mother has a 30% lower risk of gestational diabetes and less likely to develop depression, back pain, and urinary incontinence.

 Regular squat exercises are designed to tone every muscle, such as core muscle, back, and leg muscles, consequently, leading to lots of health advantages for the expectant mother: build lower body strength, shape the muscle buttocks, work on the pelvic muscles and open the pelvis, prepare the body for labor, prevent back pain, balance the hormone levels, speed up metabolism.
 Other forms of squat exercises may also be applied, such as wall squat, sumo squat, goblet squat, front and back squat, or Bulgarian squat, and if a more intense work out is desired, the pregnant mother can also use weights such as a barbell or dumbbells, for as long as the weights are relatively low to avoid injury.
 If in the course of doing squat exercises, the pregnant mother experiences back pains, she can shift to front squats instead of back squats, and when sleeping, she can use a special pillow that can be placed to support the back to relieve the pain.

 Employing the plank work out